Miss Universe 2014: Format

 The Miss Universe Organization introduced several changes to the format for this edition.
-The number of semifinalists was reverted to 15— the same number of semifinalists in 2010.
-The results of the preliminary competition— which consisted of the swimsuit and evening gown competition, and the closed-door interview, determined the 15 semifinalists.
-The Top 15 participated in the swimsuit competition, with 10 advancing in the competition for the evening gown competition.
+The number of semifinalists was reverted to fifteen— the same number of semifinalists in 2010.
+The results of the preliminary competition— which consisted of the swimsuit and evening gown competition, and the closed-door interview, determined the fifteen semifinalists.
+The fifteen semifinalists participated in the swimsuit competition, with ten advancing in the competition for the evening gown competition.
 From ten, five contestants will participate in the question and answer portion, and the final look.